 The Warren County Farmers’ Fair has always been a place where friends and families came together to celebrate agricultural roots.
-This year the Fair celebrates its 82nd year of delivering affordable family fun.
+This year the Fair celebrates its 83rd year of delivering affordable family fun.
 Over the past years the event has grown into a place to make some noise with tractor pulls, see antique tractors, enjoy carnival rides, see livestock, homegrown and homemade products and eat great food.
-The Fair will officially open at 12 noon on Saturday, July 27 and run through the following Saturday, August 3, 2019.
+The Fair will officially open at 12 noon on Saturday, July 25 and run through the following Saturday, August 1, 2020.
+(Note, new hours for the Fair during weekdays - Monday through Friday, 3pm-10pm.
+Some shows, as in the past, may begin before the gates open officially on select days.)

 Contest entry information varies and details on participating may be found here.
 One will find a variety of contests and competitions for all ages, interests and talents.